jimmirra/React-Jest/README.md

-This is a sample showing how to use Jest testing framework with React Components
+This is a sample showing how to use Jest testing framework with React Components.
+All tests were duplicated to also show how to use enzyme to interact with the components.

 clone repo
 run 'npm install'